-What is the best day of the week to take action and book a hotel room?
+What is the best day of the week to book a hotel room?

-Conversely, the most expensive days to book are Monday through Wednesday, when most people are searching, with Tuesday being the single priciest day for domestic hotels, and Monday/Wednesday the most expensive for international hotels.
-But as the week slides into the weekend, hotel searches drop by as much as 30 percent, and the rates tend to drop off, as well.
+On the other end of things: Tuesday is the most expensive day to book domestic hotels and Sunday is the most expensive day for booking international hotels, according to Kayak.
+As the week slides into the weekend, hotel searches can drop by as much as 30 percent, and the rates tend to drop off as well.